Changes in British English pronunciation during the twentieth century

 of

-words such as cure, it still
+words such as cure,

-half a century ago when it probably prevailed in moor, poor, sure, your and you're.
-It seems quite possible
+the middle of the century when it hardly if at all still prevailed in moor, poor, sure, your and you're.

-that spelling consciousness will maintain /ʊə/ indefinitely in most other words.
-The last
+that spelling consciousness will maintain /ʊə/ indefinitely in most

 unquestionable systemic change to the General British set of vowels was